 How To Do A Proper New Car Test Drive

-The test drive should be the last step in a long car buying research process.
-Before you even set foot in the car dealership, you should narrow your options down to the type of car and characteristics you want.
-Test drive only the vehicles you're seriously thinking about buying.
+Test driving should be the last step in a long car buying research process.
+Before you even set foot in the car dealership, you should narrow your options down as much as possible.
+Test drive only the vehicles you’re seriously thinking about buying.
+Here are the steps we suggest.

 First, open the door and start examining the look and feel of the car.
 Ask yourself: